 So far, we have used the reader meta-language to access languages like "literal.rkt" and "dollar-racket.rkt".
 If you want to use something like #lang literal directly, then you must move "literal.rkt" into a Racket collection named "literal" (see also Adding Collections).
 Specifically, move "literal.rkt" to "literal/lang/reader.rkt" for any directory name "literal".
 Then, install the "literal" directory as a package.

 After moving the file and installing the package, you can use literal directly after #lang:

 See raco: Racket Command-Line Tools for more information on using raco.

-See PLaneT: Automatic Package Distribution for more information about PLaneT packages.
+See Package Management in Racket for more information about the Racket package manager.